-Eligible Central Line: A CL that has been in place for more than two consecutive calendar days (on or after CL Day 3), following the first access of the central line, in an inpatient location, during the current admission.
+Eligible Central Line: A CL that has been in place for more than two consecutive calendar days (on or after CL day 3), following the first access of the central line, in an inpatient location, during the current admission.
 Such lines are eligible for CLABSI events and remain eligible for CLABSI events until the day after removal from the body or patient discharge, whichever comes first.
 (See Table 3 for examples).

 Eligible BSI Organism: Any organism that is eligible for use to meet LCBI or MBI-LCBI criteria.
 In other words, an organism that is not an excluded pathogen for use in meeting LCBI or MBI-LCBI criteria.
-All organisms may not be included in the NHSN Terminology Browser.
-Contact NHSN for guidance regarding organisms that are not found in the browser.
+These organisms may or may not be included on the NHSN Organisms List accessed via the spreadsheet or refer to the new NHSN Terminology Browser.
+Contact NHSN for guidance regarding organisms that are not included on the NHSN Organisms List.